World's Smallest Lord's Prayer

 (above photo): An astonishingly beautiful typographical hand-engraving by Ephraim W. Bouvé, Boston, 1840's.
 One of the earliest in my collection.
 The small circle at the very center contains yet another (second) rendition of the Lord's Prayer that is microscopic (reads beautifully under the microscope).
 I continue to add to my collection of world's smallest Lord's Prayers, which includes my own laser micro hologram, the image area being the width of a single human hair.
 The Lord's Prayer has been used as the de facto reference standard for competitions for over 150 years.

 My wife Debi and I together since 1975.

-A few famous names that I've been able to find online include: Ephraim W. Bouvé (1840s), William Webb (1862), Paul P. Wentz (1907), Godfrey E. Lundberg (1915), Charles H. Baker (1915?), Charles Henry Beeler, Jr. (1921), Fred C. Knapp (1935), Graham Short (2010).
+A few famous names that I've been able to find online include: Ephraim W. Bouvé (1840s), Henry West (1858), William Webb (1862), Paul P. Wentz (1907), Godfrey E. Lundberg (1915), Charles H. Baker (1915?), Charles Henry Beeler, Jr. (1921), Fred C. Knapp (1935), Graham Short (2010).
 Then there are equipment manufacturers such as the Lanston Monotype Co.
-(1921), American Type Founders and the Benton Matrix Engraver (1922).
+(1921), American Type Founders and the Benton Matrix Engraver (1922), and Thomas Alva Edison (year TBD).
 I hope to have links to this historical information very soon, and would appreciate any additional information about any of the persons and companies involved, as I build out my world's smallest Lord's Prayer history archive.

 Unlike past photographic techniques that required external